K1-430 centers around the creation of student-oriented social space on the

 Claire Anderson, Kristyn Armour, Chelsea Bruck, Kyle Tidd

-Lori Waxman, the wife of our professor Michael Rakowitz, visited the space while it was installed.
+Lori Waxman, tour professor Michael Rakowitz's partner, visited the space while it was installed.
 She exchanged an art review for a cup of coffee.
+As of 2018 she informed me that this has been the only review she's ever given in such a manner.

 60 word/min art critic (at large) 11/26/08 10:17-10:43 am